abshirahmed/trmnl-salah-times/README.md

 4. **Success Webhook**: TRMNL sends a success webhook to the server with the user's information.
 5. **Plugin Configuration**: The user can configure their prayer times settings through the plugin management interface.
 6. **Markup Generation**: The server provides the appropriate markup template based on the view size.

+### Uninstallation Flow

+1. **Uninstallation Webhook**: When a user uninstalls the plugin, TRMNL sends a webhook to the uninstallation endpoint with the user's UUID.
+2. **Data Cleanup**: The server deletes the user's settings from the database.
+3. **Confirmation**: The server returns a success response to TRMNL.

 ## Project Structure